Homeplace Plantation House: Description and history

 Homeplace Plantation House is located on the south side of the Mississippi River, in Hahnville, the parish seat of St. Charles Parish, about 0.5 mi south of the local post office.
 The plantation house is set on a landscape lot at the southwest corner of LA 18 and Home Place.
 It is a two-story structure, with a hip roof and a two-story gallery porch encircling the structure.
 The first floor is built out of stuccoed brick, as are the pillars that support the second level of the gallery.
 The bricks used in the pillars were formed in wedge-shaped molds.
 The upper gallery is built out of cypress, as are the second-floor walls, floors, and ceilings.
 The timbers used in the walls have been chinked with clay and Spanish moss.
 The interior retains some original features, including wine racks in two basement storage rooms, and marble flooring in the dining room.

 The house was built sometime between 1787 and 1791, although it is unclear for whom.
 It was probably built by the same builder who constructed the Parlange Plantation House, with which it shares many similar features.
 It is, with Parlange, one of the best-preserved examples of this period of colonial French architecture.
 The house was owned in its early years by members of the Gaillard and Fortier families, and was purchased in 1889 by Pierre Anatole Keller.

 The house is not open to the public.
 The unoccupied house continues to deteriorate.
 One elderly owner (93 years old) reported he was not able to do critical maintenance and repairs.
 Hurricane Katrina (in 2005) broke windows, damaged the roof of the house, and damaged the pigeonnier.

+Primary setting for filming of the 1991 motion picture "Convicts" starring Robert Duvall, Lukas Haas, & James Eart Jones.